lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 When not set, this option is enabled by default.

 Received files are stored in the `/share/taildrop` directory.

+### Option: `udp_port`

+UDP port to listen on for WireGuard and peer-to-peer traffic.

+When not set, automatically selected port is used by default.

 ### Option: `userspace_networking`